How to Invest in Shopping Centers Through a Private Equity Real Estate Firm

-For investors sold on the idea of a shopping center investment and bullish on the prospect for high returns, there’s two ways to make a purchase, each with their benefits and weaknesses.
+For investors sold on the idea of a shopping center investment and bullish on the prospect for high returns, there are two ways to participate in investment opportunities, each with their benefits and weaknesses.

 The first option is to purchase a shopping center directly through an LLC or small partnership.
 Making a direct purchase provides the owner with direct operational control of the property, full participation in the potential profits, and complete oversight of the property identification and selection process.

 But, the direct purchase of one shopping center also exposes the owner to portfolio concentration risk and requires significant financial resources or net-worth as well as operational expertise.
 It’s not for everyone and likely out of reach for most individual investors.
 Luckily, there’s a second option.

 Investors lacking the financial resources and operational expertise needed to purchase and manage a shopping center can still invest in these potentially lucrative properties by partnering with a private equity real estate firm.
 Other options to purchase commercial real estate indirectly include buying shares in real estate investment trusts (REITs) or real estate mutual funds.
 Indirect purchases offer several benefits over the alternative:

 Private equity firms pool investor funds and purchase multiple properties to provide a level of portfolio diversification not available through a direct purchase.

 By pooling assets with other investors, an individual can gain exposure to institutional quality real estate assets that wouldn’t otherwise be available to them.

 As part of their value proposition, private equity firms offer deep industry and operational expertise, which allows an individual investor to outsource the task of identifying, selecting, acquiring, and managing a shopping center to the experts.
 In addition, private equity firms have significant resources and can leverage vast networks of brokerage relationships to land deals that aren’t normally available to an individual investor.

 While the benefits are impressive – and substantial – a private equity investment isn’t without risk.